tivon-x/bRAG-langchain/README.md

 ## Incoming Notebooks (work in progress)
 1. **Context Precision with RAGAS + LangSmith**
    - Guide on using RAGAS and LangSmith to evaluate context precision, relevance, and response accuracy in RAG.
+2. **Deploying RAG application**
+   - Guide on how to deploy your RAG application

 <br>